FESTIVAL TEAM

 FOUNDER/ORGANIZER

 Brandi Waller-Pace (they/she) is an artist, educator, and scholar based in Fort Worth, Texas.
-She is the Founder and Executive Director of Decolonizing the Music Room, a nonprofit with a mission of centering Black, Brown, Indigenous, and Asian voices in music education, research, and performance.
+She is the Founder and Executive Director of Decolonizing the Music Room, a nonprofit with a mission of uplifting the musical traditions of Black, Brown, Indigenous, and Asian peoples through education and performance.
 A graduate of Howard University, they earned a Bachelor and Master of Music in Jazz Studies.

 After years of performing primarily jazz, neo-soul, and genre-crossing originals, Brandi found the banjo and old time, opening a deep connection to traditions of her ancestors.
 She subsequently created the Fort Worth African American Roots Music Festival, an annual event celebrating blackness in American roots music.
 Brandi has co-produced, curated artist lineups, and performed with Bluegrass Pride, The Bluegrass Situation, and PineCone-Piedmont Council of Traditional Music.
-They are also the Program Manager for the Oakland Public Conservatory’s Black Banjo & Fiddle Fellowship and sit on the board of directors of Folk Alliance International.
+They also sit on the board of directors of Folk Alliance International.

 FESTIVAL ASSISTANT